tochsner/phylodata/website/src/lib/docs/java_first_steps.md

 ## Download an experiment

-[Go find an interesting experiment](/) and click on _Use Experiment_, or simply try the following snippet:
+Simply try the following snippet, or [go find an interesting experiment](/experiments) and click on _Use Experiment_:

 ```java
 import com.phylodata.loader.ExperimentLoader;